Creation-Group/NWAPI-Kit-Manager/README.md

 # Kit Manager Plugin

 This plugin provide a kit manager for SCP-SL servers.
+You can give a batch of items to a player in a single command.

 *[This solution is using the official server-side plugin system for SCP: Secret Laboratory game.
 NW-API](https://github.com/northwood-studios/NwPluginAPI)*